-Here is the first posting of a series that Michael Dubruiel wrote entitled 73 Steps to Spiritual Communion with God.
+Here is part 1b of a series that Michael Dubruiel wrote entitled 73 Steps to Spiritual Communion with God.
 These steps are drawn from Saint Benedict's Rule, the reflections are his own.
 Originally published in 2003.

-This is the first part of step one:
+This is the second part of step one:

 (1) In the first place to love the Lord God with the whole heart, the whole soul, the whole strength...